 Most however are tensioner fit and that’s a good thing, stretch fit can be challenging in confined engine bays.
 That said some serpentine belts fitted to large engines can be tricky to fit also.
 I won’t use the word hard, as the mission itself is relatively easy, completing the mission with a lack of real estate, that’s what tests your metal.

-Before you get started, here’s a few tips.
+Before you get started, here are a few tips.
 If you were replacing the belt, first make a diagram of how it’s routed, you may think you’ll remember but if there’s a ton of pulleys, it’s easy to get lost.
-A picture works too, but often can’t get all the pulleys in the shot.
+A picture works too but often can’t get all the pulleys in the shot.

-Of course if your belt has broken, you won’t have any clue as to how it’s routed, trial and error works but if the belt is an awkward to fit, once is enough to do it, right?
+Of course, if your belt has broken, you won’t have any clue as to how it’s routed, trial and error works but if the belt is awkward to fit, once is enough to do it, right?

-A quick google of your vehicle serp belt routing or YouTube are the two best resources of info.
+A quick google of your vehicle SERP belt routing or YouTube is the two best resources of info.
 As belt replacing is common, there’ll be lots of info.

 Anyhow, here’s an outline of what each belt type fitting process looks like.

-Most vehicles won’t require covers or shield removed in order to fit belts.
-However the larger the engine generally speaking, the more challenging the job is, and so expect and allow for a cover or two.
+Most vehicles won’t require covers or shields removed in order to fit belts.
+However the larger the engine, generally speaking, the more challenging the job is, and so expect and allow for a cover or two.

-You’ll know a tensioner type as there’ll be a spring loaded tensioner arm.
-Tensioner arm generally incorporates a feature that allows for easy manipulation.
-On many it’s a fixed hex head that allows the technician fit a low profile socket and ratchet.
-Pulling on the ratchet releases tension from the serp belt and with your free hand remove the old belt from the tensioner idler pulley.
+You’ll know a tensioner type as there’ll be a spring-loaded tensioner arm.
+The tensioner arm generally incorporates a feature that allows for easy manipulation.
+On many, it’s a fixed hex head that allows the technician to fit a low-profile socket and ratchet.
+Pulling on the ratchet releases tension from the SERP belt and with your free hand removes the old belt from the tensioner idler pulley.
 Pull the remainder of the belt free.